-Michaela & her team consist of four Realtors covering most of Northwest Vermont.
-Collectively the team has 50+ years of real estate experience.
-Their strength in knowledge proves crucial everyday, while representing Buyers & Sellers, in such a competitive market.
+Michaela & her team consist of three Realtors covering most of Northwest Vermont.
+Collectively the team has 40+ years of real estate experience.
+Their strength in knowledge proves crucial every day, while representing Buyers and Sellers in a competitive real estate market.

 I love working in the area I grew up in, with a community I know so well.
 I would describe myself as an entrepreneur who thrives on building collaborative relationships and achieving results for people.

 At a young age I started my own company, working with families to organize their homes and systems.
 I found such enjoyment improving my clients lives by helping them eliminate day-to-day stressors.